 Breast reconstruction is a surgical procedure that creates a natural-looking breast mound after a woman has undergone a mastectomy or lumpectomy.
-Women have several options in breast reconstruction in Texas, including the placement of implants or natural tissue transfer to restore breast volume.
+Women have several options in breast reconstruction in Denton, including the placement of implants or natural tissue transfer to restore breast volume.
 Each breast reconstruction is custom-tailored to match the wishes and needs of the individual.

 Why choose Denton Plastic Surgery for breast reconstruction?